matomo-org/developer-documentation/docs/generated/master/Piwik/Db.md

 Attempts to get a named lock.

-This function uses a timeout of 1s, but will retry a set number of time.
+This function uses a timeout of 1s, but will retry a set number of times.

 #### Signature